Keeper-Security/amcl/README-Keeper.md

       release_1.0.0                    -- a version used by some clients release_2.0.0                    -- a version used by some clients
 ```
-Inside AMCL we use the `version3` library.
+Inside AMCL we use their `version3` code.

-See the https://github.com/Keeper-Security/keeper-pythia-client project for the actual library versions you should use.
+See the https://github.com/Keeper-Security/keeper-pythia-client project for the actual library versions you should use with Keeper processing.

-To pull changes from our `master` branch into our `keeper` branch, run:
+To pull updates from our `master` branch into our `keeper` branch, run:

 ```
 $ git checkout master